Gympie Music Muster

 The Gympie Music Muster is an Australian music festival held in and around the Amamoor Creek State Forest at Amamoor Creek near Gympie, Queensland, Australia.

 The Muster started as a community fundraiser in 1982 and has now grown to a four-day festival attracting musicians from across Australia and internationally.
-The 2015 Gympie Muster attracted a crowd of over 23,000.

 A fundraising initiative of the Apex Club of Gympie, the Muster is a registered charity with all profits distributed among worthy community groups and charity partners, both locally and nationally.
-An ever-growing number of community groups are also involved in the staging of the event, and for most, it is their major fundraiser for the year.
-There is a real sense of community ownership in the Muster with now more than 35 local community groups involved in the event's success.
-It's also the second largest country music festival in Australia, after Tamworth.
+Since its inception, the Muster has raised more than $20 million for local community groups and charities.

 History

-Since its inception, the Muster has raised more than $15,000,000 dollars for local community groups and charity partners Australia-wide.
+The Gympie Music Muster was first held on 24–26 September 1982.
+It grew from a plan to celebrate both the centenary of the Webb family's occupation of the rural property Thornside at Widgee, which was selected by George Slater Webb in 1882, combined with celebrating The Webb Brothers' 25 years in the country music industry and their 1982 Golden Guitar Award for their song "Who Put the Roo in the Stew?".

 In 2009 as part of the Q150 celebrations, the Gympie Music Muster was announced as one of the Q150 Icons of Queensland for its role as an "event and festival".

-In 2020 the event was cancelled due to the COVID-19 pandemic in Australia.
+The 2015 Gympie Muster attracted a crowd of over 23,000.In 2020 the event was cancelled due to the COVID-19 pandemic in Australia.
 In 2021 the Muster was cancelled again due to COVID restrictions, the Queensland–New South Wales border being closed on 23 June.
 Greg Cavanagh, chairman of Gympie Music Muster, said in 2021 "We would put the entire future of this festival in jeopardy if we charged ahead this year ….", and "… it was simply too risky with most patrons and artists coming from outside of Queensland".
 The line-up in 2021 was to feature all Australian artists including: Troy Cassar-Daley, Kasey Chambers, Graeme Connors, Lee Kernaghan and Busby Marou.

-Location

-The music festival is sited beside the Amamoor Creek State Forest.
-In 2012, a fully equipped field hospital was staffed in an effort to ensure safety and deal with medical emergencies.

-The venue for The Muster is beside the picturesque Amamoor Creek State Forest in the Sunshine Coast hinterland, 40-kilometres southwest of Gympie.
-The event is family friendly with children under 12 admitted free.

-There are over 50 hectares of well maintained, planned camping facilities, plenty of hot showers and toilets, and a central entertainment for those who want to immerse themselves in The Muster experience and facilities include food stalls, bars and baristas.
-The entry ticket price gives Muster patrons free camping and access to the multiple venues and all performances.